 The San Francisco area can sometimes feel like an open playground for creative professionals, especially graphic designers.
 The market is demanding — technical wizardry and versatility are a must.
-But skilled graphic designers can find ample job opportunities in the Bay Area, which is home to employers ranging from Facebook, Uber and Industrial Light & Magic to Gap, Salesforce and Wells Fargo.
+But skilled graphic designers can find ample job opportunities in the Bay Area, which is home to employers ranging from Facebook, Uber and Industrial Light & Magic to Gap and Salesforce.
 Add to that list the countless cutting-edge agencies serving the region’s big-name brands, as well as the many startups aiming to become the next big thing.

 The extremely low unemployment rate in San Francisco and San Mateo counties — which sits at 2.8 percent, well below the national average — creates an environment where companies often compete for top talent.
 In fact, there’s a significant candidate shortage for graphic designers, particularly those who possess strong digital skills, says Karin Katselis, a senior vice president of The Creative Group.

 “In the San Francisco area, candidates have more choices and more job opportunities," Katselis says.
 “I used to call candidates about an open role and they’d be so excited for the opportunity; now they have multiple opportunities to choose from.
 Sometimes it seems like there are not enough designers to go around.”

 How can you land the job of your dreams, and what kind of salary can you expect as a graphic designer in San Francisco?
 Here’s a look at current compensation and hiring trends to help give you a leg up over other candidates.

 The salary midpoint for a graphic designer in San Francisco is $75,600.
 For junior roles in a small organization, a less experienced graphic designer can expect a starting salary around $56,000.
 Graphic design candidates with extensive experience or specialized skills, such as animation or video editing, can make upwards of $116,550 if hired by a large, multinational company.